maileDorland/sports-analytics-portfolio/game_context_prediction/README.md

-# NFL Game Outcome Prediction
+# NFL Pre-Snap Play Success
 ## Overview
 This project utilizes machine learning to predict the probability of a "successful" play outcome based on pre-snap game context.
 By analyzing the relationship between offensive formations, defensive alignment, and game-state variables, the model provides insights into which scenarios favor the offense versus the defense.